succinctlabs/op-succinct/book/getting-started/configuration.md

 ## RaaS Providers

-More information for how to configure an OP Stack RaaS provider deployment will be available soon.
+More information on how to configure an OP Stack RaaS provider deployment will be available soon.